noelcadev/NetworkManager/README.md

 # NetworkManager

-A description of this package.
+A library to deploy all your network communications